DenizIsik58/runescape-account-management-tool/README.md

 This simple tool will check if any of your runescape accounts are alive by making a lookup on runescape's highscores.

-There are some cases to cover if your accounts doesn't up:
+There are some cases to cover if your accounts doesn't show up:

 - Permanently banned
 - Locked